BimmerBass/CopperChess/README.md

     - Principal variation search in the root node.
     - A 500MB evaluation cache that stores previously calculated static evaluations.

+Copper achieves an overall move ordering of around 89-90%.

 #### TO-DO's
 1. MTD(f) will be tried instead of aspiration windows, and if it has better performance, it'll be implemented.